OPSWAT

 OPSWAT, Inc. is an American cybersecurity company that develops software and hardware for critical infrastructure protection (CIP) across information technology (IT), operational technology (OT), and industrial control systems (ICS).
 Its products are used for threat detection, endpoint security, and cloud and network protection.

 The company was founded in 2002 by Benny Czarny in San Francisco, California.
 As of 2025, it has offices and critical infrastructure protection laboratories in Dubai (UAE), Ho Chi Minh City (Vietnam), London (UK), Petah Tikva (Israel), Tampa and Washington, D.C.
-(USA), Timișoara (Romania), Tokyo (Japan), and Veszprém (Hungary).
+(US), Timișoara (Romania), Tokyo (Japan), and Veszprém (Hungary).

 OPSWAT's technologies have been integrated into security products from firms such as Cisco, Microsoft, Symantec, and F5 Networks.
 The company also publishes research and reports on cybersecurity threats and vulnerabilities.

 History

 OPSWAT was founded in 2002 by Benny Czarny in San Francisco.
 Initially, the company developed cybersecurity tools for file and device protection.
 In 2004, it released the OESIS Framework SDK, a software development kit for detecting security software and automating patch management.
 A certification program for antivirus and endpoint security was launched in 2007.

 The company expanded through acquisitions, beginning with MetaDefender in 2009 and including companies such as Impulse (2019), Bayshore Networks (2021), SNDBOX (2021), and FileScan.IO (2022).
 More recent acquisitions include InQuest (2024) and Fend Incorporated (2025), which expanded its operations in network detection, malware analysis, and OT security.